 - A Dincel Wall. - B Steel reinforcement for footing and wall to engineer's details. - C Footing key, if required. - D D-ANG50 PVC Angle or 100x75 timber as a temporary wall restraint, suitably fixed to the wall and slab.
-Junction waterproofed as required. - E Water pressure release drainage system to project engineer's details. - F Granular backfill to support drainage. - G Retained earth. - H Optional finish for aesthetic purposes. - Capping to top of wall (such as folded metal cap or block coping).
+Junction waterproofed as required. - E Suitable drainage provided behind retaining wall, such as ag-line with weep holes provided through wall if required. - F Granular backfill to support drainage. - G Retained earth. - H Optional finish for aesthetic purposes. - Capping to top of wall (such as folded metal cap or block coping).
 If capping not used, surface must be adequately waterproofed. - NOTE: Maximum height of wall, steel reinforcement and footing details must be designed by structural engineer.